 We live in a culture where often people don't like to talk about death.
 It's surprising how many people from all backgrounds, including the very wealthy, haven't written a will.
 According to unbiased.co.uk less than 40% of the British population has a valid will in place.
 Like every process, probate runs smoother with some planning – encourage even younger family members to get their affairs in order.

 What to consider when receiving a legacy

-- Nurturing good communication between family members can make the process of transferring wealth a lot smoother.
+Good communication can make the process of transferring wealth a lot smoother.
 Some families or groups meet to examine options for the future to protect assets, and we can facilitate this.
 In an era where many reject traditional patterns of inheritance by the eldest male, we can suggest a variety of options to retain assets shared among siblings or a group.
 Selling the house or business and dividing the proceeds isn't necessarily the only option.

 How we work with you

 Investment managementOur investment managers are experts at finding opportunities appropriate to your changing situation and goals.

 Bespoke approachOur advice is tailored to your circumstances.
 Even though we're highly experienced in dealing with receiving legacies, we understand every situation is unique.

 Positive governanceWe can provide strategic advice to encourage positive relationships and communication between beneficiaries.